 How does a Design Sprint work?

-A design sprint is a focused period of time for a dedicated team to tackle fuzzy or difficult problems through collaboration and decision-making techniques.
+Design sprints allow you to innovate rapidly.
+They enable teams to find solutions, unblock creativity and unlock innovation.
+They’re a focused period of time for a dedicated team to tackle fuzzy or difficult problems through collaboration and decision-making techniques.
 They work well to test a hypothesis before full project committal - a method of identifying, iterating & validating (or more importantly disproving) a problem/idea.
 They also come with a host of other benefits you may not expect.

 We’ll work closely with your team to tailor each Design Sprint to your precise needs, but in general a Design Sprint with Clearleft follows this tried and tested process: